-Ancient Roman names varied through time.
-As Roman civilization grew in size, population and social complexity, so too did the way in which people were named: During the archaic period one name such as “Romulus” was sufficient.
+Ancient Roman names varied over time.
+As Roman civilization grew in size, population, and social complexity, so too did the way in which people were named: During the archaic period one name such as “Romulus” was sufficient.
 Each individual was essentially a member of one of the three constituent tribes (hence the name “tri-be”).

 The number and complexity of names varied through time as well as social position.
-Inscriptions have shown us the great variety of naming standards which could be adopted, sometimes reaching as many as 7 names, by the inclusion of the father/parentage, tribe, country of provenance.
+Inscriptions have shown us the great variety of naming standards which could be adopted.
+Sometimes as many as 7 names were reached, by the inclusion of the father/parentage, tribe, and country of provenance.

-Plebeians could also have a praenomen and nomen although evidently and recognisably of lower ranking families.
-Likewise freed slaves would also have Roman names: borrowed from the master who had set them free.
+Plebeians could also have a praenomen and nomen although recognisably of lower ranking families.
+Freed slaves, liberti, would also have Roman names: borrowed from the master who had set them free.